Not With Our Money, Citizens — Temple Hillel B'nai Torah

 GBIO's Strategy: Organized Money

 The Greater Boston Interfaith Organization — of which HBT is a founding member congregation — is building collective leverage.
-The strategy: gather pledges from member organizations and individuals to move money out of Citizens Bank, then meet with Citizens Bank leadership to show them the total amount at stake.
+The strategy: gather pledges from member organizations and individuals to move money out of Citizens Bank, then meet with Citizens Bank leadership to demonstrate the total at stake.

-Important: This is a pledge, not an action.
-We are NOT asking anyone to move their money now.
-We are asking people to pledge that they will move money if Citizens Bank does not make meaningful changes.
-The larger the total pledged, the stronger our position at the table.
-GBIO plans to meet with Citizens Bank leadership this spring.
+The pledge, explained: Participants are not being asked to move their money now.
+The pledge commits to moving funds if Citizens Bank does not make meaningful changes.
+The larger the total pledged, the stronger GBIO's position when it meets with Citizens Bank leadership.

 HBT's Role